State : Assam in India.

-Before actually commencing on Guwahati tourism, you should know about it broadly.
+Before actually commencing on Guwahati holiday travel, you should know about it broadly.
 Guwahati is the commercial capital city of the northeastern state of Assam.
 Formerly known as Pragjyotishpur (the City of Eastern Light), Guwahati is the biggest city of Assam in India.
 Its etymological root is derived from two Assamese words, "Guwa," meaning areca nut and "Haat," meaning market.
 Fixed between the picturesque hills of the eastern flanks of the Himalayan mountain range, Guwahati houses the political capital of the state, Dispur.
-The gateway to the seven other northeastern states, also referred as seven sisters, Guwahati is a vital tourist base point, besides being an attraction in its own.
+The gateway to the seven other northeastern states, also referred as seven sisters, Guwahati is a vital tourist base point, besides being an holiday attraction among the tourist.

 Lokapriya Gopinath Bordoloi International Airport of Guwahati is well connected by air with New Delhi, Kolkata, Mumbai and Chennai.
 Indian Air Lines, Sahara And Jet Airways operate regular flights to Guwahati Assam.
 The other towns to which these airways operate flights are Jorhat, Dibrugarh, Tezpur, North Lakhimpur and Silchar.
 Air India operates direct flight between Guwahati and Bangkok on Mondays and Thursdays.